MvvmCross/MvvmCross/MvvmCross/readme.txt

 - iOS projects (ignore if not building for iOS) -
 1. Inside AppDelegate.cs, change the AppDelegate class to inherit from MvxApplicationDelegate<Setup, App> instead of ApplicationDelegate (See iOSApp/AppDelegate.cs in the Starter sample files).
 2. Still inside AppDelegate.cs, delete all the pre-populated methods to leave a blank AppDelegate class.
-3. Add a Views folder to the root of the project and add at least one View class to this folder to correspond to the ViewModel class in the Core project (See iOS/HomeView.cs.pp in sample files).
+3. Add a Views folder to the root of the project and add at least one View class to this folder to correspond to the ViewModel class in the Core project (See iOSApp/Views/MainViewController.cs in the Starter sample files).
-4. Add a new iOS Interface Builder layout (XIB) or StoryBoard file to the Views folder to correspond to the View created in the previous step.
-(See iOSApp/LaunchScreen.storyboard in sample files).
+4. Add a new iOS Interface Builder layout (XIB) or StoryBoard file to the root folder to correspond to the View created in the previous step.
+(See iOSApp/LaunchScreen.storyboard in the Starter sample files).

 - macOS projects (ignore if not building for macOS) -